FelixRDL/SEEance-standard-components/analyses/code-survival/README.md

 ## Code Survival
-This analysis shows, how much originally authored code has survived it to the status quo.
+This analysis shows, how much originally authored code by a group member has actually survived it to the status quo.

-### Mandatory Preprocessors
+### Sensible Preprocessors
 - **Remove Outlier Blame** &  **Remove Outlier Commits**: If your students accidentially commit big files, such as images or videos, you can remove those with this preprocessor.